-Multicultural humility and competency training and supervision
+Multicultural humility and competency in psychotherapy training and supervision

 Winkeljohn Black, S., Owen, J., *Soler, N., & Fincham, F. (in press).
 Reasons for drinking, depressive symptoms and hooking up among young adult women.
 Journal of Drug Education: Substance Abuse Research and Prevention.

 Winkeljohn Black, S. (2020).
 Using motivational interviewing and constructivism techniques to address information illiteracy.
 Psychology of Women Quarterly, 44(1), 130-134.

 Winkeljohn Black, S., & *Gold, A. (2019).
 Trainees’ cultural humility and implicit associations about clients and religious, areligious, and spiritual identities: A mixed-method investigation.
 Journal of Psychology & Theology, 47(3), 202-216.